dmbaturin/iproute2-cheatsheet/site/index.md

 ip neighbor show
 ```

 All "show" commands support `-4` and `-6` options to view only IPv4 (ARP) or IPv6 (NDP) neighbors.
-By default all neighbors are displayed.
+By default, all neighbors are displayed.

 <h3 id="ip-neighbor-show-dev">View neighbors for a specific interface</h3>